-6.3.
+6.4.
 Packet Handler RX Mode

-6.3.1.
+6.4.1.
 Packet Handler Disabled

 When the packet handler is disabled certain fields in the received packet are still required.
-Proper modem operation requires preamble and sync when the FIFO is being used, as shown in Figure 14.
+Proper modem operation requires preamble and sync when the FIFO is being used, as shown in Figure 20.
 Bits after sync will be treated as raw data with no qualification.
 This mode allows for the creation of a custom packet handler when the automatic qualification parameters are not sufficient.
-Manchester encoding is supported but data whitening, CRC, and header checks are not
+Manchester encoding is supported but data whitening, CRC, and header checks are not.

-Figure 12.
+Figure 20.
 Required RX Packet Structure with Packet Handler Disabled

-6.3.2.
+6.4.2.
 Packet Handler Enabled

 When the packet handler is enabled, all the fields of the packet structure need to be configured.
+Register contents are used to construct the header field and length information encoded into the transmitted packet when transmitting.
 The receive FIFO can be configured to handle packets of fixed or variable length with or without a header.
 If multiple packets are desired to be stored in the FIFO, then there are options available for the different fields that will be stored into the FIFO.
-Figure 15 demonstrates the options and settings available when multiple packets are enabled.
-Figure 16 demonstrates the operation of fixed packet length and correct/incorrect packets.
+Figure 21 demonstrates the options and settings available when multiple packets are enabled.
+Figure 22 demonstrates the operation of fixed packet length and correct/incorrect packets.